kali-linex/linex/Documentation/admin-guide/nfs/nfsroot.rst

 	  cdrecord dev=ATAPI:1,0,0 arch/x86/boot/image.iso

-     	For more information on isolinux, including how to create bootdisks for prebuilt kernels, see https://syslinux.zytor.com/
+     	For more information on isolinex, including how to create bootdisks for prebuilt kernels, see https://syslinex.zytor.com/

 - Using LILO